AllThingsSmitty/allthingssmitty.github.io/about.md

 ---
 layout: page
-title: Helping to build a better web
+title: Helping build a better web
 ---

 Matt Smith is a web developer who builds applications to deliver engaging user experiences.
 His background in UI design, accessibility, and web standards highlights his desire to create meaningful interactions, support the developer community, and move the web forward.